hviana/faster_react/README.md

 ### ⚡ **About Faster**

-Faster is an optimized middleware server with an incredibly small codebase (~300 lines), built on top of Deno's native HTTP APIs with no dependencies.
-It includes a collection of useful middlewares:
+This framework uses a middleware library called Faster.
+Faster is an optimized middleware server with an incredibly small codebase (~300 lines), built on top of native HTTP APIs with no dependencies.
+It includes a collection of useful
+middlewares:

 - 📄 **Log file**
 - 🗂️ **Serve static**